How can I use Winward Academy on my own schedule?

 - If you want practice with real tests, then we recommend you purchase books of practice SAT tests from College Board or practice ACT tests from ACT.
-We have developed our proctoring service feature based on the practice exams in the ACT book.
-Our platform enables you to enter your scantron responses, score your practice tests, review your mistakes by lesson and topic, watch explanation videos for every question, and track your progress over time.
+We have developed our proctoring service feature based on the practice exams in the ACT and SAT official prep guides.
+Our platform enables you to enter your scantron responses, score your practice tests, review your mistakes by lesson and topic, receive step-by-step explanations for every question, and track your progress over time.

 What subjects are taught through Winward Academy?

 - Winward Academy specializes in ACT prep, SAT prep, high school math courses, and college prep.

 - We offer lessons for all sections of the SAT (Writing & Literature, Math, Reading, Essay Writing) and ACT (English, Math, Reading, Science, and Essay Writing).

 - Our high school math curriculum is helpful for those looking to review during the academic school year and students who want to get a head start on fall classes.
 We offer instruction in high school Algebra, Geometry, Algebra II, and Pre-Calculus.